nehathakur27/Etail/README.md

 # Prerequisites
 1. PHP5.6+
 2. Composer
-3. Xampp Server
+3. Database(MySQL/MariaDB or PostgreSQL)
-4.Database (MySQL/MariaDB or PostgreSQL)
+4. Xampp Server
 # Installing
 Use [composer](https://getcomposer.org/) to install PhpSpreadsheet into your project.
 Place the clones or downloaded file in htdocs folder of xampp